ptruman/diab/README.md

 If you have not used dnsdist or *diab* before, it is advisable you
 - set your required environment variables (per the above)-
-- ensure /ssl can be mounted to the container-
+- ensure /ssl can be mounted to the container
+- ideally ensure /etc/dnsdist and /etc/routedns are bind mounts to give you persistent configuration
 - start your container!

 Once configured and started, *diab* will check for the existence of /etc/dnsdist/dnsdist.conf<br/>
 If the file does **not** exist, it will be created, but **only within the running container** (see below).<br/>
 If the file **does** exist (i.e. from a bind mounted volume, or a restarted container) it will be used (most environment variables will be ignored - see below).<br/>

-The only environment variable that operates outside of the configuration is *DIAB_ENABLE_ADVANCED_LOGGING*.
+The **only** environment variable that operates outside of the configuration is *DIAB_ENABLE_ADVANCED_LOGGING* - which controls dnsdist verbose logging (set it to **1** to enable it).

 If you have a bind mounted volume containing dnsdist.conf and wish to change config, you will have to either:
 - edit that file and restart the container<br>
 or <br/>
 - remove the file and allow the container to build one itself

-Once you are happy with your running configuration, you can copy it out of the container to a local folder thus:<br/>
+If you didn't create bind mounts for /etc/dnsdist, but are happy with your running configuration, you can copy it out of the container to a local folder thus:<br/>

 `cd /your/desired/host/folder`<br/>
 `docker cp containername:/etc/dnsdist/dnsdist.conf ./dnsdist.conf`

+You can then put that file in a bind mount for /etc/dnsdist and the container will use it on startup.

 # Routing

-If you follow the above setup, you should basically be able to envisage the following:
+If you followed the above setup, you should basically be able to envisage the following:

 ## External client (Request for an ADDRESS from a client *NOT* within *DIAB_TRUSTED_LANS*)